Docs / Extending / Write a plugin

 });

 That's the whole plugin.
-Drop it in the Extensions screen as a local file (or install it from the CLI), browse your target through the proxy, and run a passive scan — every cleartext exchange becomes a Low finding in Scanner → Findings.
-Because passive analysis is Free, this check runs on every tier.
+Drop it in the Extensions screen as a local file (or install it from the CLI), browse your target through the proxy, and run a passive scan.
+On Hunter Pro, matching exchanges become Low findings in Scanner → Findings.
+On Free, the plugin can still install and run the passive read path, but the finding write returns the structured requires_upgrade result described below.

 Keep first plugins passive. crusader.scanCheck runs over already-captured history — it never sends traffic on its own.
 Anything that actively probes a target needs the scanner.active capability (Pro) and is for systems you're authorized to test.